rmcgranaghan/Flourishing-Commons/library/Library.md

 -

 ## Events and Conferences

+## Courses and Tutorials
+- [“Art and Science of Human Flourishing”](https://centerhealthyminds.org/the-art-and-science-of-human-flourishing-course).
+This semester-long academic and skills-based course supports student mental health, well-being and overall flourishing.
+-

 ## Media
 - [Origins Podcast](https://www.originspodcast.show/).
 Conversations with thought-leaders across an eclectic mix of disciplines (science, engineering, art, and design), crafted specifically for the category-defying society that we live in.
 The discourse is always driven toward the questions of what does it mean to flourishing and how do we live well with and for each other.